rakudo/rakudo/NOMMAP.markdown

 * Add stubby Mu, Any, Cool, Int, Num, etc.
 * Make sure that we can make instances of these from programs that use the setting

+## proto and multi subs
+Get proto and multi subs in place, along with the new semantics for them.

 ## Various operators in the setting
 Add back various operators like the arithmetic ones.